LiviuMrc/Path-Hijacking/README.md

 ![ss3](https://github.com/LiviuMrc/Path-Hijacking/assets/95069685/4b46827b-0a31-4915-bdd5-0e98a480e68c)

-So if we make a binary with the same name and insert it in a path before all the other we will execute our new script insteam of the default one.
+So if we make a binary with the same name and insert it in a path before all the other we will execute our new script instead of the default one.

 ![ss4](https://github.com/LiviuMrc/Path-Hijacking/assets/95069685/4d95cdec-115d-4181-b274-2079c9643afb)